whg-training/whg-training-resources/docs/genome_wide_association_studies/meta-analysis_and_fine-mapping/Fine-mapping.md

   1) and 7,500 (study 2), so the total sample size is 20,000.

 We have precomputed the LD values for you in the file [`study_LD.ld`](study_LD.ld).
-(It is a giant *730 &times; 730* matrix represented in a text file).
+(It is a giant
+$730 \times 730$ matrix represented in a text file).
 But we need to make a file of meta-analysis results.

 If you look at [the documentation](https:/www.finemap.me) you'll see that FINEMAP needs a